Confidential issues (FREE)

 There are two kinds of level access for confidential issues.
 The general rule is that confidential issues are visible only to members of a project with at least Reporter access.
 However, a guest user can also create confidential issues, but can only view the ones that they created themselves.

 Confidential issues are also hidden in search results for unprivileged users.
-For example, here's what a user with Maintainer and Guest access sees in the project's search results respectively.
+For example, here's what a user with the Maintainer role and Guest access sees in the project's search results respectively.